 Our cup is FDA Registered, has full material traceability, is Platinum cured, Medical Class VI Liquid Silicone Rubber, produced in an ISO Certified factory, sold factory direct to consumers, US stores, NGOs, foreign distribution partners.
 We also private label cups for other companies under the same manufacturing and quality conditions.

-Casco Bay Molding Note: The information above was in response to a series of questions I received by a truly independent Menstrual Cup expert.
+Note from Casco Bay Molding: The information above was in response to a series of questions I received by a truly independent Menstrual Cup expert.
 I discussed these questions with three trusted silicone chemists that I have known for years.
 The chemists have all worked for decades at least two silicone manufacturers including: Momentive/GE, Wacker, Dow and Blue Star.